Frank-Friemel/ShairportQt/Readme.md

 ## Problem reports

-When you have issues with `ShairportQt` please provide these informations:
+When you have issues with `ShairportQt` please provide following informations:

 - Operating System you're using.
 - detailed steps how to reproduce.